Nagel29/The-Twilight-Zone-Archive/README.md

 ## Learning Goals
 - Solidify React concepts
-- Build out React architecture and logic in an efficent and effective manner
+- Build out React architecture and logic in an efficient and effective manner
-- Spend more time with TypeScript
+- Spend more time utilizing TypeScript

 ## Built With